 - The hand-made Buick Blackhawk built in 2003 to honor Buick’s 100 years in the industry

 - A 1986 replica of a presidential limousine that saw work in several films

 Nearly 200 vehicles were sold by GM that day, most of them being pre-production or concept cars.
-But it’s not uncommon for collectors to get their hands on cars from the movies, military auctions, museums that close their doors, and other places.
-No mater where you get your historic car, insurance is an important investment.
+It’s not uncommon for collectors to get their hands on cars from movies, military auctions, museums that close their doors, and other places.
+No matter where you get your historic car, insurance is an important investment.

 Finding Historic Car Insurance Coverage